cysouw/diathesis/text/c01_introduction.md

  \b.
 Es ist bekannt, dass ich dir helfe den Koffer zu tragen.
  \c.
 Es ist bekannt, dass ich dir den Koffer zu tragen helfe.

 Maybe surprisingly, when the above definition of monoclausality is strictly followed, then there appear to be dozens of verbs that can be used as the finite 'auxiliary' in a coherent multi-verb construction.
 When used as finite auxiliaries, these verbs are strongly grammaticalised, i.e. they shed much of their lexical meaning when used in multi-verb constructions.
 Such grammaticalised verbs are classified into different groups and referred to by many different names in the German grammatical literature, e.g. *Hilfsverb*, *Kopulaverb*, *Modalverb*, *Modalitätsverb*, *Halbmodalverb* [@eisenberg2006a], *Funktionsverb* [Polenz 1963 cited in @kamber2008: 34], *Strukturverb* [@weber2005], or *Stützverb* [Seelbach 1991 cited in @kamber2008: 34].
 I will not pursue the question here how to classify these verbs into different kinds.
 I will simply refer to the whole group of these 'auxiliary' verbs as \textsc{light verbs}.
 All light verbs that will be discussed in later chapters are shown here in alphabetical order in \Next, though note that not all of them are involved in diathesis.
-A minority of the verbs listed below are only attested in monoclausal alternation without diathesis.
+A few of the verbs listed below are only attested in monoclausal alternation without diathesis.

 \ex.
 German verbs that can be used as light verbs: *anfangen, aufhören, aussehen, beginnen, bekommen, bleiben, brauchen, bringen, drohen, dürfen, erscheinen, fahren, finden, fühlen, geben, gehen, gehören, gelten, glauben, haben, halten, heißen, helfen, hören, kommen, kriegen, können, lassen, legen, lehren, liegen, machen, möchten, mögen, müssen, nehmen, pflegen, riechen, scheinen, schicken, sehen, sein, setzen, sollen, spüren, stehen, tun, versprechen, werden, wirken, wissen, wollen*